 RESET Software Reset

-Syntax: [label] RESET
+Syntax: [ label ] RESET

 Operands: None

 Operation: Execute a device Reset.
-Resets the $\overline{\rm RI}$ flag of the PCON register.
+Resets the RI flag of the PCON register.

+continued

+RESET Software Reset

 Status Affected: None

 Description: This instruction provides a way to execute a hardware Reset by software.

 RETFIE Return from Interrupt

-Syntax: [label] RETFIE k
+Syntax: [ label ] RETFIE k

 Operands: None

-continue continued

-RETFIE Return from Interrupt

-Operation: $(TOS) \rightarrow PC,$ 1 \rightarrow GIE
+Operation: (TOS) → PC, 1 → GIE

 Status Affected: None

 Description: Return from Interrupt.
 Stack is POPed and Top-of-Stack (TOS) is loaded in the PC.
 Interrupts are enabled by setting the Global Interrupt Enable bit, GIE (INTCON[7]).
 This is a two-cycle instruction.

 Words: 1

 Cycles: 2